ohler55/odisk/README.md

 effect if the file is touched as well.
 Feel free to give it a try and let me know when you run into bugs.

- - Support exclusion of file and directories
+ - Support ignore of file and directories
-  - specify on command line and create .odisk/exclude file
+  - specify on command line and create .odisk/ignore file
    - use ::File.fnmatch(pattern, path, ::File::FNM_DOTMATCH)
-  - pass array of excludes to digest creation
+  - pass array of ignores to digest creation
    - loosen up current restriction on any file that begins with .

  - Support file removal